Review of The Book of Eli (2010)

 The killing is motivated by evil, both in the form of roving cannibal rapists with kuru, and in the form of “Carnegie”, an industrious town founder apparently named for Andrew Carnegie, who represents commerce and political power, and wants to take Eli’s book so he can bind others to his will by teaching them a worse, possibly Catholic version of Christianity.

 The evil for which Eli does his killing is unambiguous and unexplained.
 This implies that it’s inherent in humankind, as is Yahweh’s conclusion in Genesis 6:5.
 This, in turn, implies that the apocalypse itself—a blinding light from the sky—was one of Yahweh’s genocides, like Noah’s flood, the plagues of Egypt or Joshua’s wars of extermination.
 Eli’s apocalypse is further implied to have been implemented as a nuclear war.
-However, 99.9999% of people would not choose to burn their bibles after a total breakdown of communications, especially not if they ascribe the event to Yahweh.
+However, 99.9999% of people would not choose to burn their bibles after a total breakdown of communications, especially not if they ascribed the event to Yahweh.
 There is no explanation for why illiteracy is almost universal a mere 30 years later.
-For all that’s implied, very little makes sense.

 All of this is dumb and befitting of Christianity.
 Its holy book is full of badasses, desert vision quests and hypocritical extreme violence, incongruously juxtaposed with claims to humility and kindness.
 The movie is thus remarkably faithful to the self-serving letter and spirit of the original text.
 Unfortunately, despite Carnegie’s ambition to shape a new Christianity and Eli ultimately recreating The Bible from memory, there is no intelligent treatment of how The Bible itself was retconned and reshaped by disaster and political ambition throughout its writing.
 A missed opportunity.